jf7689/vodttv/README.md

 # VodTTV

 Plan to build a website for filtering through twitch vods better.

+##Learned Skills
+- React

+##Tasks
+- Filter by year and month
-Such as searching by year, month, title and etc
+- Search by title